joaopalmeiro/podcasts-backup/README.md

 # podcasts-backup

-Backup files for my listened podcasts.
+Backup scripts and files for my listened podcasts.